Died Home on Tuesday, 14th December 1915, age 27.

 Joseph Matthews (55, Watchman, born Tipton), his wife Sarah Ann (50, born Newtown, Mon), and their 7 surviving children of 10: Samuel (31, Iron Worker, born West Bromwich), Joseph (27, Tram Conductor, born West Bromwich), William (22, General Labourer, born West Bromwich), Mary (18, Castor Trade, born West Bromwich), Harriet (15, Driller, born West Bromwich), Alice (9, School, born West Bromwich), and George (5, School, born West Bromwich).

 William Matthews appears to have been badly affected by his time serving with the 3rd Battalion, Rifle Brigade.
 He had been given leave to attend his brother's funeral for which he had sadly arrived too late.
 On the day he was to have returned to his unit, he took his own life.
-William is buried in Oldbury Cemtery.
+The detail can be found in the report from the Tipton Herald below.

 William left a note saying "I have saved them the trouble.
 I hope my wife and child will be looked after".
 It is not clear if the '"them" he refers to is the Germans, or the British authorities.